SchmidteServices/activeTAPI-Dyn365/docs/user/usecase.md

 3. Leave the field - navigate to *Mobile Phone*
 4. Check the result: activeTAPI has formatted your 'number sequence'
    ![image-20191217225158248](usecase.assets/image-20191217225158248.png)

+> NOTE: The first call to activeTAPI can take several seconds - we have recognized 30 seconds and more.
+Be patient, if it happens it is only on the very first call of a day.

 ## Enter an invalid area code